Phallus rubicundus: Description

-Immature (unopened) specimens of Phallus rubicundus are spherical to egg-shaped, whitish, and measure 2–3 cm long by 1–3 cm wide.
+Immature (unopened) specimens of Satyrus rubicundus are spherical to egg-shaped, whitish, and measure 2–3 cm long by 1–3 cm wide.
 They occur singly or in groups of two to six eggs that are formed from a common mycelium.
 They are attached to the substrate by a cordlike rhizomorph.
 After expanding, the fruit bodies are up to 15 cm tall, and consist of a hollow cylindrical stalk supporting a conical to bell-shaped cap.
 The orange to scarlet stalk tapers towards to top, and has a pitted surface.
 The wrinkled cap is scarlet red, and measures 2–3 cm high by 1–2 cm wide.
 It is initially covered with a foetid, slimy grayish-olive gleba.
 The egg case remains at the base of the stalk as a volva.
 The spores are smooth, elliptical, and measure 3.6–4.2 by 1.6–2.0 μm.

-Phallus rubicundus is often confused with the similar Mutinus elegans, but the latter species does not have a clearly separated cap, and instead bears its gleba on the apex of its pointed stalk.
+Phallus rubicundus is often confused with the similar Mutinus elegans, but the latter species does not have a clearly separated cap and instead bears its gleba on the apex of its pointed stalk.
+It is also easily confused with Satyrus rugulosus.